4383/oslo.labs/README.md

-Each change made on an oslo library or on requirements in your lab are synchronized with your github forks of each projects, this allow you to quickly iterate over your changes in your lab, and when you think you are ready you can rebase all your changes properly to a dedicated branch ready for review.
+Each change made on an oslo library or on requirements in your lab are synchronized with your github forks of each projects, this allow you to quickly iterate on your changes in your lab, and when you think you are ready you can rebase all your changes properly to a dedicated branch ready for review.